isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 ### **Development of Jurong New Town**

 Although the rapid development of Jurong industrial estate created a steady supply of jobs, it made little headway in attracting people to live there.
 One factor was due to the perception of its location that it stands locked in a distant corner of the island, too far from everything else.
 To address this, measures were taken from the late 1960s to make Jurong more liveable.
-These included offering more options in public housing, as well as supplementing them with shops, social amenities, recreation spaces, and a better transportation system.
+These included offering more options in public housing, as well as the building of shops, social amenities, recreation spaces, and a better transportation system.

 https://www.nas.gov.sg/archivesonline/photographs/record-details/2d17e4ed-1162-11e3-83d5-0050568939ad